- International Admissions

 CJ 5600 Individual Research

 Individual study and research of pertinent criminal justice administration issues.
-Completion of this course and analytic paper fulfills the non-thesis option in the program.
+Completion of this course fulfills the non-thesis option in the program.
 Prerequisites: Instructor consent (contact Graduate Program Coordinator for assistance in obtaining consent for course).
-Consent will only be given if the student has completed 12 hours of graduate credits in the program AND has completed the following core courses: CJ5000, CJ5003, CJ5102, CJ5301, CJ5610, and CJ5620.
+Must have completed core classes: CJ5000, CJ5003, CJ 5006, CJ5102, CJ5301, CJ5610, and CJ5620.
 The only exception that may be made for this is if a student is concurrently taking one of these required courses and wishes to take CJ5600 at the same time in the same semester.
 Then, consent may be given.

 CJ 5610 Statistics for Criminal Justice